IQ404/IQ404/README.md

 #### Rasterization

-- A bunch of [shaders](https://github.com/IQ404/learning-opengl) together with an OpenGL application I wrote.
 - // TODO: I'm planning to write a CPU-based rasterizer.
 - An unfinished rasterized scene of [a wavy sea on a rainy day](https://github.com/IQ404/FinalProject-CSC8502) //TODO: this project is aimed to be seriously polished.